List of first-class cricket quadruple centuries: History

 In 1988, Graeme Hick made the second quadruple century in England.
 Coming 93 years after the first, it was similarly scored at the County Ground, Taunton.
 In an innings which Vic Marks described as "clinical rather than charismatic", Hick reached 405 not out from 469 deliveries: his first 300 runs came from 411 balls, and the last hundred were scored off 58 more.
 England was once again the host nation for the next quadruple century—which became a quintuple century—when Brian Lara made the record high score in first-class cricket, hitting 501 not out for Warwickshire against Durham in 1994.
 In contrast to Hick's patient innings, Lara's total was one of only two quadruple centuries that were scored at faster than a run a minute.
+It is also, to date the only quadruple century scored by a batsman outside his home country.
 In a match that had been ruined as a contest by rain, Lara asked his captain not to declare their innings so he could try to surpass Hanif Mohammad's total.
 Aiming for 500, he started the final over of the day on 497, and reached the landmark with a four, scored from the penultimate ball of the over.

 Ten years later, Lara became the only batsman to score a quadruple century in Test cricket when he scored 400 not out while captaining the West Indies against England at the Antigua Recreation Ground.
 When he passed Matthew Hayden's Test record score of 380, play was delayed as Baldwin Spencer, the Prime Minister of Antigua and Barbuda, came onto the field to offer his congratulations.
 Lara continued to bat until he reached 400.

 In July 2022, Sam Northeast scored 410 not out for Glamorgan against Leicestershire.
 Northeast, aged 32, had not yet played an international match of any kind.